- Country of Origin

 About the Plant:

 The word "Myrrh" in Arabic and Hebrew is derived from "mur" which means bitter.
 The Myrrh bush produces a resin that oozes out of the plant as a thick pale-yellow liquid.
 When the liquid cools it hardens and turns reddish-brown forming tear-like shapes.
-To produce the essential oil the resin is steam distilled.

 Where it Grows: